Kubementat/kubementat/helm_charts/nginx-example/README.md

 # Smart Telematics Web UI Helm Chart

-This chart is used for deploying nginx as an example for implementing custom helm charts into easy_tekton automation.
+This chart is used for deploying nginx as an example for implementing custom helm charts into kubementat automation.

 ## Prerequisites